 In cases of excessive hardship, the HSE may provide the service free of charge.

-If you are in a private bed in a public or voluntary hospital, you must pay for your maintenance at a rate set from time to time.
+If you are a private patient in a public hospital, you must pay for your maintenance at a rate set from time to time.

 You are a private patient of the consultant who is treating you and you must